+Compliance Requirements In C omplia ance Questioned If no, provide details and · Yes No N/A Costs management response. Α. Proposition A and Proposition C Local Return Funds Self-Certification was completed and submitted for Intelligent Transportation Systems projects and elements.
+X 13.
+A separate account was established for Capital reserve funds, Capital reserve was approved by Metro and current status is reported in the Annual Project Update (Form B) or electronic equivalent. Х Recreational transit form was submitted on time. х There were no recreational transit expenditures in FY 2020/21.
+15. Fund exchanges (trades, loans, or gifts) were approved by Metro. Х 16.
+Proposition C Local Return Funds were used to augment, not supplant existing local revenues being used for road improvement purposes. x 17.
+All on-going and carryover projects were reported on Form B or electronic equivalent. Х Cash or cash equivalents are maintained. Х Accounting procedures, record keeping, and documentation are adequate.
+X

-Compliance Requirements omplia ance Questioned If no, provide details and management response.
+Compliance Requirements omplia ance Questioned If no, provide details and

-Yes No N/ N/A Costs

-Α. Proposition A and Proposition C Local

-Return Funds

-A separate account was

-established for Capital reserve

-funds, Capital reserve was

-approved by Metro and current

-status is reported in the Annual

-Project Update (Form B) or

-electronic equivalent. Х

-Recreational transit form was

-submitted on time. Х

-15. Fund exchanges (trades, loans, or

-gifts) were approved by Metro. Х

-16. Proposition C Local Return Funds

-were used to augment, not

-supplant existing local revenues

-being used for road improvement

-purposes. Х

-17. All on-going and carryover projects

-were reported on Form B or

-electronic equivalent. Х

-Cash or cash equivalents are

-maintained. Х

-19. Accounting procedures, record

-keeping, and documentation are

-adequate. Х

-Compliance Requirements In Compliance Questioned If no, provide details and

-Yes No N/A Costs management response.
+• Yes No N/A Costs Costs management response.

-В. asure R Local Return Fund
+B. Measure R Local Return Fund

-1. Funds were expended for
+Funds were expended for There were no

-transportation purposes. Х ļ
+transportation purposes. ., expenditures in FY

+Х 2020/21.

-2. Separate Measure R Local Return
+Separate Measure R Local Return Assessment and a set of the set of t V

-Account was established. Х
+Account was established. Χ

 3. Revenues received including

 allocations, project generated revenues and interest income was

 properly credited to the Measure R

-Local Return Account. х
+Local Return Account. Χ

-4 Funds were expended with Metro's ~
+Funds were expended with Metro's There were no

+approval. expenditures in FY

-approval. Х
+арргочат. Х 2020/21.

-5. Funds were not substituted for
+5. Funds were not substituted for There were no

-- property tax and are in compliance
+property tax and are in compliance expenditures in FY

-with the Maintenance of Effort. Х
+with the Maintenance of Effort. Х 2020/21.

-6. Timely use of funds.
-X X
+6. Timely use of funds. Χ

-7. Administrative expenses are within
+7. Administrative expenses are within There were no

-the 20% cap. Х
+the 20% cap. expenditures in FY

+' Х 2020/21.

 8. Expenditure Plan (Form One or

 electronic equivalent) was

-submitted timely. Х -
+submitted timely. Χ

 9. Annual Expenditure Report (Form

-Two or electronic equivalent) was V
+Two or electronic equivalent) was

-10 submitted timely. Х
+submitted timely. Χ

-10. Where funds expended were reimbursable by other grants or
+Where funds expended were

+reimbursable by other grants or

 fund sources, the reimbursement

 was credited to the Local Return

-Account upon receipt of the
+Account upon receipt of the \ \ \

 reimbursement. Х

 11. Where Measure R funds were

 given, loaned or exchanged by one

 jurisdiction to another, the

-receiving jurisdiction has credited

-its Local Return Account with the
+receiving jurisdiction has credited its Local Return Account with the

-40 funds received. Х
+funds received. Х

 12. A separate account was

-established for Capital reserve funds and Capital reserve was
+established for Capital reserve

+funds and Capital reserve was

-1 approved by Metro. x
+approved by Metro. Χ

-13 Funds were used to augment, not
+13. Funds were used to augment, not

-1 10. supplant existing local revenues
+1 supplant existing local revenues

 1 being used for transportation

 1 purposes unless there is a fund

-1 shortfall. Х
+1 shortfall. Χ

-Compliance Requirements omplia ince Questioned Costs If no, provide details and management response.

-s No N N/A

-B. Measure R Local Return Fund

-14. Recreational transit form was

-submitted on time. Х

-15. Fund exchanges (trades, loans, or

-gifts) were approved by Metro. Х

-16. Accounting procedures, record

-keeping, and documentation are

-adequate. Х
+Compliance Paguiromente In Compliance Questioned If no, provide details and Compliance Requirements Yes No N/A Costs management response.
+B. Measure R Local Return Fund 14.
+Recreational transit form was submitted on time.
+X There were no recreational transit expenditures in FY 2020/21.
+15. Fund exchanges (trades, loans, or gifts) were approved by Metro. Х Accounting procedures, record keeping, and documentation are adequate. Х